aspose-diagram/Aspose.Diagram-Documentation/german/pythonjava/developer-guide/working-with-pages/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/_index.de.md

 url: /de/python-java/set-orientation-and-control-the-export-of-hidden-visio-pages-on-saving/
 ---
 ## **Ändern Sie ein Visio-Seitenlayout in Hoch- oder Querformat**
-Aspose.Diagram für Python über Java API ermöglicht es Entwicklern, die Ausrichtung der Zeichenseite Visio programmgesteuert festzulegen.
-In diesem Hilfethema wird erläutert, wie Sie diese Aufgabe ausführen.
+Aspose.Diagram for Python via Java API allows developers to set the orientation of the Visio drawing page programmatically.
+This help topic explains how to accomplish this task.

-Aspose.Diagram für Python über Java API hat die Klasse `Page`, die ein Zeichenblatt Visio darstellt.
-Die PageSheet-Eigenschaft, die von der Page-Klasse verfügbar gemacht wird, macht auch die Druckeigenschaften verfügbar.
-Das Feld `PrintPageOrientation` der Druckeigenschaften ermöglicht das Drehen der Seite.
-Es bietet drei Optionen wie Hochformat, Querformat und die gleichen wie auf dem Drucker.
-Das Feld PrintPageOrientation kann programmgesteuert mit Aspose.Diagram für Python über Java API festgelegt werden.
+Aspose.Diagram for Python via Java API has the `Page` class that represents a Visio drawing page.
+The PageSheet property exposed by the Page class also exposes the print properties.
+The `PrintPageOrientation` field of the print properties allows to rotate the page.
+It offers three options as Portrait, Landscape and same as on the printer.
+The PrintPageOrientation field can be set programmatically using Aspose.Diagram for Python via Java API.

 Dieses Beispiel funktioniert wie folgt: